aapp1420/BERT-analysis/README.md

   **Preprocessing data**:

-  For the following four definitions, the embedding you need to remove [CLS] and [PAD] and [SEP] three kinds of word to analysis the trend of embeddings of each layer (corresponding word index are 101, 0, 102)
+  For the above six definitions, the embedding you need to remove [CLS] and [PAD] and [SEP] three kinds of word to analysis the trend of embeddings of each layer (corresponding word index are 101, 0, 102)

   The code may needs four functions: